 As priorities shift from lower to higher in the hierarchy we see a progression in developmental priority as each individual matures.
 In fact, it is possible to apply the motivational hierarchy at three different levels of analysis: evolutionary function, developmental sequencing, and current cognitive priority (the proximate level).
 In agreement with Douglas T. Kenrick et al. (2010), the basic foundational structure of Maslow’s pyramid, buttressed with a few architectural extensions, remains perfectly valid.
 Need satisfaction is allowed to be a goal at more than one level simultaneously.
 In light of the amended pyramid, three auxiliary propositions are stated as follows:

 Individuals unable to meet their immediate physiological needs at level I of the hierarchy are at a disadvantage in meeting needs at higher levels in the hierarchy.
-[Auxiliary Proposition, AP, 004].
+[AP 004].

 People with unmet needs for self-protection (level 2) are at a disadvantage in meeting their needs for affiliation (level 3).
 [AP 005].